Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 - Difficulties/Discussion:
     - Much work to make all data STAC compliant -> how to get the community bigger, how far can it grow with voluntary work and the OS base?
     - Spatiotemporal data is only one special type of data -> how to expand to more disciplines?
 Is it even compatible?
+    - Limited by available libraries and tools -> how to generalize or automatize to get faster steps forward more availabilities?

 STAC is an enrichment to make spatiotemporal data interoperable, searchable and queryable.
 It enables better access to data and is constantly growing.
 The open source background and the simplicity make the use of the standards accessible to all and thus ensures that providers, developers and users can make use of the possibilities and develop them further.

 ## Sources
 - stacspec